Antidote (2021 film): Plot

-Sharyn finds Cassandra alive in her room.
+Sharyn then finds Cassandra alive in her room.
 Cassandra says that they want to keep burning her alive and that she deserves it.
-Cassandra explains that a few weeks ago, she broke into a mink farm.
-After releasing the minks, she burned the farm to the ground, but inadvertently killed the farmers that were still sleeping in the house.
-Cassandra says that the only way out of here is death, to which Sharyn tells her that they are already dead.
-Sharyn hypothesizes that they are in Hell.
-Sharyn reveals that ten years ago, she accidentally killed her boyfriend and then framed the murder as a suicide.
+She explains that a few weeks before, she broke into a mink farm.
+After releasing the minks, she burned the farm to the ground, but in the process killed the farmers that were still sleeping in the house.
+She had known that they were there but thought they deserved to die for killing so many mink.
+Cassandra says that the only way out of the facility is death, to which Sharyn tells her that they are already dead and hypothesizes that they are in Hell.
+She reveals that ten years ago, she accidentally killed her boyfriend and then framed his death as a suicide.

 Sharyn confronts Dr. Hellenbach and finds him reading Dante's Inferno, in which sinners are cyclically tortured and healed.
-Dr. Hellenbach reveals that everyone in the facility is a patient, including him, and that he had caused overdoses in his patients by overprescribing opiates.
-After three months in Hell, each patient is evaluated and then given the opportunity to begin torturing others.
+He reveals that everyone in the facility is a patient, including him.
+In life he had caused overdoses in his patients by overprescribing opiates and after arriving in Hell was punished by being perpetually overdosed on bile.
+He explains that Hell is a perpetual cycle of cruelty and after three months in Hell, each patient is evaluated and then given the opportunity to begin torturing others.
+If they refuse they are continuesly punished until they comply.

+Sharyn asks if there is any way to die permanently but Hellenback says that final death is absolution and Hell is not about absolution.
+He also reveals that he has been in Hell since 1969.

-Nico appears and drags Sharyn out of Dr. Hellenbach's room.
-Sharyn tells Nico that she regrets murdering him and begs him to let her rot.
-Nico refuses to do this.
-They are confronted by Dr. Hellenbach while leaving the room, but Nico overpowers him and the duo walk away.
+Nico appears and drags Sharyn out of Hellenbach's office.
+She tells him that she regrets killing him and begs him to let her rot, but he refuses.
+They are confronted by Hellenbach while leaving the room, but Nico overpowers him and the duo walk away.
 After traversing the halls, they find themselves at the edge of a cliff, with lava down below.
 Sharyn bids Nico goodbye and attempts to walk off the edge.
 A path across the lava begins to form as doctors attempt to resuscitate Sharyn's body on Earth.
-Sharyn makes it to the other edge, but Nico is unable to follow.
+Sharyn makes it to the other side, but Nico is unable to follow.

-Sharyn awakes in her hospital bed and is informed that she had been placed into a medically induced coma due to complications from the surgery.
-Sharyn is told that she was clinically dead for about 15 seconds.
+Sharyn awakes in her hospital bed and is informed that she had been placed into a medically induced coma due to complications from the surgery and was clinically dead for about 15 seconds.
 Sharyn raises her hospital gown and finds a large bandage over her lower abdomen.
 Sharyn's husband and daughter enter the hospital room and greet her.

 Once home, Sharyn looks online and finds an article on The New American Journal of Medicine's website related to Dr. Hellenbach.
 The article, written in April 1969, confirms Dr. Hellenbach's story that he had died in 1969.
 Sharyn also finds articles related to Cassandra Franklin, who died following a mushroom poisoning.
+Later she goes and puts flowers on Nico's grave.